debuggify/debuggify.github.com/docs/guides/frameworks/README.md

     // All methods of bar will be wrapped project.track(jQuery);

-This will installed a try-catch wrapper around all query apis and catch the exceptions.

-### Jquery Events

-To track events in jQuery is simple.

     project.track(jQuery.event);

+First line install a try-catch wrapper around all query apis and will catch any raised exceptions.

-This will track all the events though apis like `.click`, `.trigger` etc
+Second line will start tracking the jQuery events which are listened using apis like `.click`, `.trigger` etc.

 ### Jquery Ajax Helper

+This is small snipet to track jQuery ajax related errors.

     // A simple ajax helper to track ajax errors
     $(document).ajaxError(function(event, jqXHR, ajaxSettings, thrownError) {